Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 The assembly repository's cache may write to files or some other mechanism depending on the implementation.
 Regardless it is important to call the @if (winrt) {[IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository).[PruneCacheAsync](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository.PruneCacheAsync)}@if (wpf winforms) {[IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository).[PruneCache](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository.PruneCache*)} method to prune invalid data from the cache upon application shutdown.

 > [!NOTE]
-> Since assemblies can change over time (when a *.dll* is recompiled or deleted), it is important to make sure the cache removes data that is no longer valid via a call to @if (winrt) {[IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository).[PruneCacheAsync](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository.PruneCacheAsync)}@if (wpf winforms) {[IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository).[PruneCache](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository.PruneCache*)} when the application is shut down.
+> Since assemblies can change over time (when a DLL is recompiled or deleted), it is important to make sure the cache removes data that is no longer valid via a call to @if (winrt) {[IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository).[PruneCacheAsync](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository.PruneCacheAsync)}@if (wpf winforms) {[IAssemblyRepository](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository).[PruneCache](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyRepository.PruneCache*)} when the application is shut down.

 ### Reference Tracking